Growing Up With Mutliple Food Allergies

 The girls are lucky, though.
 They have incredibly supportive parents, haven’t had too many serious reactions, and haven’t faced extensive bullying or teasing because of their allergies.
 They’re like every other kid — they just have to be careful around a few ingredients.

 “Allergies can be a scary thing, but it’s important for everyone to be safe.
 You’re almost like someone guarding a castle,” Sadie said.
-This is perhaps the most heartwarming way I’ve heard someone refer to the responsibility we all owe each other — allergies or not.
+This is perhaps the most heartwarming way I’ve heard someone refer to the responsibility we all owe each other — multiple food allergies or not.
 Sometimes, it just takes a kid’s perspective to help make it clear.

 Bark is especially useful for families with food allergies, monitoring text messages, chats, YouTube, and 24+ social media platforms for signs of cyberbullying, depression, self-harm, suicidal thoughts, and more.
 Sign up today for a free, one-week trial of Bark.